Skip to main content

 Khan al-Umdan

-Khan al-Umdan is one of Acre’s best-known Ottoman caravanserai landmarks.
-It sits close to the port and old city lanes, making it easy to include in a walking route through central Old Acre.
+Khan al-Umdan is one of Acre’s best-known caravanserai landmarks and sits close to the port and old market streets.

 Turkish Bath Museum

-The Turkish Bath Museum gives travellers a closer look at Acre’s Ottoman-era bathing culture and urban life.
-It pairs well with the Knights’ Halls, market, and other old city attractions.
+The Turkish Bath Museum gives visitors a closer look at Acre’s Ottoman-era urban life and pairs naturally with the Knights’ Halls, market, and Old City walking route.

 Treasures in the Walls Museum